AlfrescoArchive/analytics-tools/README.md

 ## Analytics Tools
 An Alfresco Admin Console amp for creating Analytics demo data.

+To download the amp have a look at the [Releases](https://github.com/Alfresco/analytics-tools/releases).

 To create the amp, type `mvn package`.

 ### Date calculations